Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 uses another range of FPorts for data downlink and its associated SCHC control uplinks, named FPortsDown in this document.

-FPorts can use arbitrary values inside the allowed FPort range and must be shared by the end-device, the Network Server and SCHC gateway.
-The uplink and downlink SCHC ports must be different.
+FPorts can use arbitrary values inside the allowed FPort range and MUST be shared by the end-device, the Network Server and SCHC gateway.
+The uplink and downlink SCHC ports MUST be different.
 Mechanism to share those FPorts values is out-of-scope of this document.

 Application can have multiple fragmentation session between a device and one or several SCHC gateways.
-A set of FPort values is required for each gateway instance the device is required to communicate with.
+A set of FPort values is REQUIRED for each gateway instance the device is required to communicate with.

 The only uplink messages using the FPortsDown port are the fragmentation SCHC